-HERITAGE - 42: YORKSHIRE RELISH, A Tapestry Of Dialect From God's Own County (1), Historical Profile
+Heritage - 42: Yorkshire Dialect, a Relish, or Tapestry, of Dialect From God's Own County (1), Historical Profile

-Yorkshire dialects stem from the incoming Aengle, the Angles.
+Yorkshire dialects stem from the incoming Aengle, the Angles, and some Celtic strains.

 This confederation of Germanic tribes arrived on these shores from around the mid-late 5th Century.
 A sophisticated Celtic culture had existed here from long before even the Romans came.